nlordell/vcow-swap/README.md

 have a Safe app for signing user specified typed data:
 [`nlordell/safe-message-app`](https://github.com/nlordell/safe-message-app).

-Note that currently, the price is chosen using a quote from the CoW Swap API.
-If you want different behaviour, then you need to modify `src/message.js`.
+Note that currently, the price is chosen using a quote from the CoW Swap API with generous slippage tolerance (5%).
+In my personal experience, CoW Swap will give you market price for your swaps, even if you set high slippage tolerances.
+If you want different behaviour, then you need to modify `src/typed-data.js`.

 ### Step 3